 Drinks placed in cup holders may also rattle if the pad or gasket holding the beverage in place is misaligned or worn.
 Adjust or replace as necessary.
 Drinks or anything else placed within in-door storage pockets or holders may also cause rattling.

 Other interior rattling noises may be attributed to an open window, a seat or a car seat not locked in place.
 Missing screws, worn window channels or rollers sitting on a track (such as a minivan door) may need replacement.

 Car rattling noises heard outside of the vehicle may be more unnerving, as these could point to a more serious problem.
 Indeed, squealing or screeching noises when applying the brake pedal suggest that you need new brake pads or that the rotors require resurfacing.
 If the brakes grind, you’re looking at more extensive repairs with new pads, calipers and rotors.

 Humming or roaring while driving suggests a bad wheel bearing.
-If you ignore this problem, the affected wheel and tire may come apart while driving.
+If you ignore this problem, the affected wheel may seize up while driving.
 If you’re traveling at a high speed, the consequences can prove disastrous.

 If a rattling sound is coming from directly underneath your car, that’s a strong sign that something is wrong with your exhaust system.
 It’s most alarming when the sound resembles a box of rocks shaking underneath your car when you’re idling at a traffic light or a stop sign.
 Most likely, your catalytic converter needs replacement.
 Other sounds usually aren’t as serious and may involve replacing the muffler or a corroded pipe section.